WHILL/pywhill/README.md

 - pySerial (https://github.com/pyserial/pyserial)

 ## OS Support
-- [x] Windows 10
+- Windows 10
-- [ ] MacOS X (Currently under migration.
-Any pull request is more than welcome)
+- MacOS X
-- [x] Ubuntu 16.04
+- Ubuntu 16.04
-- [x] Ubuntu 18.04
+- Ubuntu 18.04

 ## Getting Started
-Clone or download this repository at any place you want.
+Clone or download this repository at any place you want, or this package is avalable on [PyPI](https://pypi.org/project/whill/).

 ## APIs